RevealingHourCreations/revealinghourcreations.github.io/_posts/2015-01-31-piano-stairs.markdown

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/vMV_lfypvD4/0.jpg)](http://www.youtube.com/watch?v=vMV_lfypvD4)

 ### Customer reactions
-I had much fun talking to people, watching them go up and down the stairs, although an escalator was at hand.
+I had a lot of fun talking to people, watching them go up and down the stairs, although an escalator was at hand.
 Little kids were often the first to figure it out.
 Everyone, right from the watchmen to doctors, college students to mothers, and children to grandparents thoroughly enjoyed the experience.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/37QWAPxf0uI/0.jpg)](http://www.youtube.com/watch?v=37QWAPxf0uI)